Crush Debt (And Your Savings Goals) With the 70/20/10 Budget

 Overall, the 70/20/10 method is a solid budget plan that’ll easily help you break the paycheck-to-paycheck cycle so you can reach your financial goals.

 Nicole Dow is a former senior writer at The Penny Hoarder.
-Senior writer Kaz Weida contributed.
+Staff writer Kaz Weida contributed.